 Mid-January to mid-March is the ‘official’ whale season, but as with any wildlife experience there can always be variations within this.
 For example, the grey whales are most prolific in number in February, but they are said to be at their most friendly in March.
 The whale shark season starts and ends a little earlier, running from around mid-December to mid-February.

 What else can I do in Baja?

 Baja California is truly a year-round destination, and whether you are visiting in whale-watching season or not, there are some charming towns to explore and some great activities to keep you busy.
 Most people considering a trip to Baja will have heard talk of ‘Los Cabos’ — the two towns of San José del Cabo and Cabo San Lucas, linked by the coastal road along the southern tip of the Baja Peninsula.
 There are certainly some good beach hotels to choose from along this stretch such as the elegant new Capella Pedregal; this could be the perfect place to unwind after a week of activities.

 Baja is not just about the beaches however.
 The town of San José del Cabo itself has an attractive colonial center, and there are also some lesser-known gems to be discovered.
 La Paz is one of the main gateways to the region.
-Around 130 miles to the north of Los Cabos, it has a charming historic centre and a long seaside promenade to stroll along.
+Around 130 miles to the north of Los Cabos, it has a charming historic center and a long seaside promenade to stroll along.
 It is also a good base for a range of activities, from sports fishing to kayaking camps out onto Espiritu Santo Island.
 We also like the smaller town of Todos Santos, around 30 miles from the main airport at Cabo San Lucas.
 It has a real ‘oasis in the desert’ feel, with palm trees and fruit trees, preserved colonial buildings and a thriving artist community.
 Although the town itself is not directly on the beach, the nearest beaches are only just over a mile away.

 What is the best way to arrange a trip to Baja?